 The 35th regular session of the Human Rights Council (HRC) took place from 6 to 23 June 2017.
 At this session, we centered our advocacy activities on the gendered impacts of: the armed conflict in Syria; austerity measures in Ukraine; the Israeli occupation of Palestinian territory; arms transfers; and corporate abuse.
-We also joined a statement delivered by the International Commission of Jurists drawing attention to the now virtual absence of seats in the HRC plenary room reserved for NGOs.
+We also joined a statement on Shrinking Space for Civil Society Space delivered by the International Commission of Jurists drawing attention to the now virtual absence of seats in the HRC plenary room reserved for NGOs.

 The following are some of the highlights of our activities and of the relevant HRC outcomes in our priority areas.

 On 14 June, the Human Rights Council held an interactive dialogue with the Commission of Inquiry on the Syrian Arab Republic (CoI).
-On this occasion, WILPF delivered a statement underlining the disproportionate impacts of explosive weapons on women, supporting the CoI’s repeated calls to curb the proliferation and supply of weapons to warring parties, and urging the Council to act on those calls.
+On this occasion, WILPF delivered a Statement on Weapons Transfers to Syria and Their Impact on Women underlining the disproportionate impacts of explosive weapons on women, supporting the CoI’s repeated calls to curb the proliferation and supply of weapons to warring parties, and urging the Council to act on those calls.

-On 21 June, during the interactive dialogue on Ukraine, we made a statement recommending that states use the opportunity of the upcoming Universal Periodic Review (UPR) of Ukraine to make recommendations aimed to address the disproportionate impact on women of austerity measures linked to conditionalities by the International Monetary Fund (IMF).
-This statement reiterated the concerns we raised in: a joint submission to the CEDAW Committee, a joint submission for the UPR of Ukraine, a written statement to HRC35, and an oral statement to the Council in March.
+On 21 June, during the interactive dialogue on Ukraine, we made a Statement on the Upcoming UPR of Ukraine recommending that states use the opportunity of the upcoming Universal Periodic Review (UPR) of Ukraine to make recommendations aimed to address the disproportionate impact on women of austerity measures linked to conditionalities by the International Monetary Fund (IMF).
+This statement reiterated the concerns we raised in: a joint submission on the Effects of Intervention by International Financial Institutions on Women’s Human Rights in Ukraine to the CEDAW Committee, a joint submission on the Obstacles to Women’s Meaningful Participation in Peace Efforts in Ukraine for the UPR of Ukraine, a written statement on Ukraine – the Impact of Interventions by International Financial Institutions on Women to HRC35, and an oral statement on the Effects of Intervention by the IMF on Women in Ukraine to the Council in March.
 Ensuring the respect, protection, and fulfillment of women’s economic and social rights in Ukraine is a crucial end in itself but is also vital to enable their participation in the peace process and post-conflict reconstruction efforts in Ukraine, in line with UN Security Council resolution 1325 and subsequent related resolutions

 In conjunction with the presentation to the HRC of the Special Rapporteur on violence against women’s reports on her missions to Israel and Palestine, WILPF held a side event on the specific impacts of the occupation on women.
 This event was co-organised with the Women’s Centre for Legal Aid and Counselling (WCLAC), Community Action Center- Al-Quds University and The Palestinian Center for Development and Media Freedoms (MADA).
 The panelists underlined the impact on women of property destruction, demolition, and the lack of quality housing; targeting of civilians and punitive measures (including night raids and restriction on movement in West Bank); expansion of settlements and settler violence; forcible transfer of Palestinians from East Jerusalem, residency revocations and forcible transfer as a form of collective punishment; targeting of women human rights defenders and journalists.
 These are issues that have been elaborated further in a joint submission for the upcoming UPR of Israel, which will be available on WILPF’s website in English and Arabic in September.